 - Tracking: Letter-spacing in the TEDx logo templates is set to 0.
 Do not adjust this setting.

 - Alignment: The name of your event should always align left in relation to the "TEDx" part of the logo, and should be sized to be exactly the same height as the "TEDx" part of the logo.
-Letter-spacing in the TEDx logo templates is set to 0.
+Tracking in the TEDx logo templates is set to 0.
 Do not adjust this setting.

 Color: your TEDx event's logo should always include a red "TEDx" and either black or white text for the other words.

 - Offset printing with Pantone inks: When possible, a spot color should be used for your logo -- this is the best way to reproduce TED red (Pantone 185).

 - Offset printing with 4-color process inks: If specifying a spot color is not possible, the 4-color process (CMYK) method of printing may be used to print your TEDx event's logo.
-4-color process printing is acceptable, although it is not the preferable way to reproduce our logo.
+4-color process printing is acceptable, although it is not the preferable way to reproduce the logo.
 In 4-color process printing the TED red color will only be simulated.

 - Desktop printing: Sometimes it is more appropriate to produce branded publications and other communications using a digital process -- such as printing from a computer directly to a desktop laser or ink-jet printer.
 Local settings and calibrations should be used to determine the best color specifications for your particular printer.

 - Onscreen/web: When your TEDx event's logo is reproduced onscreen in slide presentations, in video, or online for the web, RGB or web color logos should be used.
 Onscreen applications use RGB (red/green/blue) values to simulate color.
 On the web, hex values are used to specify color.
 Each of these specifications is shown above below.